 Rather than use a lot of potato, which is traditionally used in abundance for a classic French smoked garlic soup, I was inspired by a Scottish rocket (arugula) soup.
 I often serve this with kiln-smoked salmon for dinner parties - although the recipe was laden with cream.
 In the end, not even intentionally, the recipe ends up being vegan but if you like a dash of cream in there, then be my guest.

-So I completely omitted the cream, adding only a small amount of potato - just to thicken it slightly - some leek to cleanse the body (see my notes in this leek and pumpkin soup) and added the smoked garlic for that special extra ingredient.
+So I completely omitted the cream, adding only a small amount of potato - just to thicken it slightly - some leek to cleanse the body (see more in this leek and pumpkin soup) and added the smoked garlic for that extra special ingredient.

 Smoked Garlic and Arugula (Rocket) Soup